Administrative Guidelines for Academic Department Chairs

 Organizing Application Materials

 Many departments construct a simple spreadsheet for application materials in order to track the receipt of all required materials.
-A printed version can serve as a guide for search committee members reviewing the files.
-Typically, the spreadsheet includes the applicant’s name, degree status and location, courses taught, research area, and items deemed relevant to the particular position.
+We highly recommend using the template spreadsheet provided by Human Resources for tracking affirmative action information; this spreadsheet must be submitted to Human Resources at the conclusion of the search.
+A printed version can serve as a guide for search committee members reviewing the files and tracking disposition codes.
+Additions you may wish to make to the standard HR spreadsheet include, degree status and location, courses taught, research area, and other items deemed relevant to the particular position.

 Acknowledgment of Application Materials

 Email messages acknowledging the applications should be sent as quickly as possible after the applications have been received.
 Unless the applicant does not supply an email address, this correspondence should be send via email not hard-copy.
-A sample of the acknowledgment message is as follows:
+Two sample of the acknowledgment messages are as follows:

 Search Committee Chair